Nats-ji/Cyberlapse-Toolkit/README.md

 Ask Google
 ### How to record a star trail video?
 Ask Google
-### Why should I use screanshots instead of screen record?
+### Why should I use screenshots instead of screen record?
 Ask Google
 ### How do I post-process the images?
 Ask Google